The Birth, Death, and Resurrection of the Messiah

 Jesus is the Most High YHWH in the Flesh

-In Exodus 24 -26, we come across a scene in which the glory of the Most High God (YHWH or YAH for short) abode upon Mount Sinai, and during a period of 40 days and 40 nights he gave Moses instruction to speak unto the children of Israel to make offerings unto him and to build a sanctuary/tabernacle for the glory of the Most High YAH to dwell among them.
+In Exodus 24 -26, we come across a scene in which the glory of the Most High God (YHWH or YAH for short) abode upon Mount Sinai, and during a period of 40 days and 40 nights He gave Moses instruction to speak unto the children of Israel to make offerings unto Him and to build a sanctuary/tabernacle for the glory of the Most High YHWH to dwell among them.

 When we read the New Testament, we learn that Jesus is the tabernacle that “tabernacled” with us.
 The Hebrew word for Tabernacle is Mishkan (Strong’s H4908), which literally means “a dwelling place”.
 The Tabernacle was a temporary place for the glory of YHWH to dwell in.
 Let’s take a look at some scripture that describes Jesus as the Tabernacle of YHWH: